Chateau Coulon Laurensac

 Joseph Roberic had some money to spend.
 He was the Provost General of the Generalité of Bordeaux, the local head of the military police.
 His job was to collect taxes and keep law and order for King Louis XV.

-I’m afraid Roberic did a little more then just that and he plotted several lucrative schemes on the side.
+I’m afraid Roberic did a little more than just that, and he plotted several lucrative schemes on the side.
 One was based on declaring to the king a large number of non-existing chevaliers based in Blaye.
 Their salary disappeared in Roberic’s pockets.
 This left the yearly problem of the review by the commissioner of the military police to be resolved.
 The Provost Roberic therefore sent real cavaliers from Coutras and Ste Foy to Blaye to impersonate their imaginary colleagues for the morning inspection.
 He cleverly planned the inspection in Coutras late in the afternoon.
 I suspect he made sure that there was plenty of wine served over lunch to lower the risk that the commissioner would recognize the same men on the second inspection in the afternoon.
 Many years Roberic was permitted ‘to live well’ of his activities but in 1735 he was sentenced to nine years in the galleys.
 I could not dig up if he ever served this sentence…

 Family heritage

-In 1764 Chateau Coulon was sold by his daughter Margaret (!) and her siblings to Francois Felix Batanchon, an ancient naval captain turned négociant (wine trader).
+In 1764 Chateau Coulon Laurensac was sold by his daughter Margaret (!) and her siblings to Francois Felix Batanchon, an ancient naval captain turned négociant (wine trader).
 He renovated the house, the farm buildings and the vineyards.
-Two more families enjoyed the beautiful surroundings of Chateau Coulon Laurensac until in 1842 Eugene Beyssac , another wine merchant, acquired the chateau.
+Two more families enjoyed the beautiful surroundings of Chateau Coulon Laurensac until in 1842 Eugene Beyssac, another wine merchant, acquired the chateau.
 He owned several other properties along the riverbank.
 These properties were all sold after several years, except Chateau Coulon Laurensac.
 Eugene offered the chateau to his daughter Marie Anne as a wedding gift in 1868.
 Five generations of Beyssac continued to live in Chateau Coulon Laurensac before it is sold again in 1960.
 And it was in 2001 that Ronald and Margaret acquired Chateau Coulon Laurensac.

 Over the last 100 years, some plots of the surrounding grounds had to be sold to pay the steep French inheritance taxes.
 The vineyards of the property were uprooted after World War II when the property’s size was reduced to its current 12 acres (5ha).